15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 If you’re a creative soul (like me) and enjoy coming up with beautiful Canva images to post on social media, there are TONS of social media management jobs out there.
 Social media management usually involves creating and posting content on someone’s social media streams, plus engaging with other accounts.

-Private practice dietitians are always looking for someone to help with their social media, so don’t be afraid to reach out and see if they need some assistance (especially if you’re a student!).
+Private practice dietitians are often looking for someone to help with their social media, so don’t be afraid to reach out and see if they need some assistance (especially if you’re a student!).

 Being a virtual assistant (whether for a dietitian business or not) could be an excellent opportunity for a student who is looking to earn some side income.
+Or, for a dietitian who is looking for a flexible gig outside of their 9-5 job.
 Many small businesses are looking for virtual assistants to help them with some of their daily or weekly tasks, whether that be managing their email list, making updates to their websites or posting on social media.

 Again, many of these positions are available on freelancing platforms, or even conventional job boards like Indeed.